-Astros’ Correa injured after fouling ball off ankle or foot
+Astros’ Correa fouls ball of ankle, X-rays negative

 Jack Mayfield came in to finish the at-bat and struck out.

-The Astros entered Tuesday 1 1/2 games ahead of Seattle for second place in the AL West, with the top two teams ensured a spot in the postseason.
+The Astros beat the Rangers 4-1 to move to two games ahead of Seattle for second place in the AL West, with the top two teams ensured a spot in the postseason.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports